Student support: accessibility and reasonable adjustments

 Disability funding

 We strongly advise you to begin your Disabled Student Allowance (DSA) application as soon as possible, as waiting times can be more than 14 weeks.
-You can only apply for a DSA if you are registered on a university-accredited programme.
+You can only apply for a DSA if you are registered on a university-accredited course.

 As part of our financial support, we have a disability fund, if additional costs are incurred by you due to your disability or condition.